Found us from search engine?

-There are many similar businesses out there, offering more than one service or product range on their sites.
+There are many similar businesses out there, offering more than one service or product range on their main site.
 A common question among business owners, especially those who are just starting out developing an online presence, is:

-But of course, no two company are the same.
+But of course, no two companies are the same.
 There are many factors to consider to decide, from the allocated budget to the available workforce and the nature of the business itself.

-This is the route which most online businesses take; at least in the beginning.
+This is the route that most online businesses take; at least in the beginning.
 Developing and running a single site is a solid model for your company, and it provides some key advantages of deploying a multiple websites model.

 A single website is quicker to start, and easier to maintain.
 Concentrating all of your time and effort into a single website will allow you to build a better site much faster than spreading your efforts among multiple sites.

-A single not only saves you time in the setup phase, but continues to demand less of your time going forward.
+A single website not only saves you time in the setup phase, but continues to demand less of your time going forward.
 It takes a lot less time to keep a single site running well then to branch out with multiple sites.

 With a single site model, you can limit your fixed costs, such as hosting and help to control variable costs, including website development and content creation expenses.
 A lot of website plugins and extensions also usually costs more for multiple websites or domain use.